 For any questions, please contact: asme.scvs (at) gmail.com.

 PROGRAM (all times US Pacific):

 - 6:00 PM ~ 6:30 PM: Registration, Networking, and Dinner

 - 6:30 PM ~ 7:15 PM: Technical Talk

 - 7:15 PM ~ 7:30 PM: Q&A and Networking

 * Each engineer must determine whether this seminar meets the Board's requirements.
 PDH will be awarded if requested at the end of event.
 1.0 PDH will be awarded for attending the entire seminar including Q&A session.

-Thank you to all the sponsors of the ASME Silicon Valley Section for making events such as these possible
+And thank you to all the sponsors of the ASME Silicon Valley Section for making events such as these possible:

 When & Where